The Journey

 Open Questions

-What we don’t know yet — and what we’re testing next.
+What we don’t know yet, and what we’re testing next.

 Everything is open source.
 The pipeline, the findings, the failures.
-We’re not looking for validation — we’re looking for feedback.
+We’re not looking for validation.
+We’re looking for feedback.